tangentsoft/sqlite/walbanger/README.md

 ## <a id="results"></a>Results

-The most stringent test we've put `walbanger` to so far is running 75 instances under Docker Swarm on a ten-core macOS 12 box for five hours, then starting a background script that started killing instances off at random, one per minute.
+The most stringent test we've put `walbanger` to so far is running 100 instances under Docker Swarm on a ten-core macOS 12 (Monterey) box overnight — roughly 12 to 14 hours — during which a background script ran which killed instances off at random, one per minute.
+The database survived to the end of the test without being corrupted.
-After nine hours of that, it still hadn't corrupted the database.

 ## <a id="failure-modes"></a>Known Failure Modes